Bill S-211 Annual Report & Attestation

 C -The parts of its business and supply chains that carry a risk of forced labour or child labour being used and the steps it has taken to assess and manage that risk

 Springwall has started the process of identifying risks, but there are still gaps in its assessments.
-Springwall is aware that there may be higher risks associated with certain regions, goods, and industries, and intend to explore options for engaging with the risk identification process in subsequent reporting years, should it become applicable.
+Springwall is aware that there may be higher risks associated with certain regions, goods, and industries, and intends to explore options for engaging with the risk identification process in subsequent reporting years, should it become applicable.

 D- Any measures taken to remediate any forced labour or child labour